Mel Douglas: Out of Line

 +61 2 8936 0888

-The exhibition includes the installation Tonal value (1-9) 2019, which contemplates how objects can occupy and trace lines in space and the tonal transformations made possible through the viscosity of glass.
+This exhibition includes the installation Tonal value (1-9) 2019, which contemplates how objects can occupy and trace lines in space and the tonal transformations made possible through the viscosity of glass.
 Moving from opaline to soft greys and through to black, Tonal value (1-9) also represents a considered process of engraved mark-making.
-The exhibition also includes related glass drawings on paper from the ongoing series ‘Transcribing’ that reveal how line and form can define and defy our understanding of space and volume.
+Also included is the new work Perception of Depth 2022, which experiments with geometry and perspective and the relationship of space, line and plane to create a third space, implying an area in between.

 Presented with the support of Canberra Glassworks where Mel Douglas is a continuing studio artist.